Growth Metrics

 Flowers Foods (FLO) has disclosed Long-Term Debt Repayments for 18 consecutive years, with $65.0 million as the latest value for Q1 2026.

-- Long-Term Debt Repayments was $65.0 million for Q1 2026 at Flowers Foods, down from $69.3 million in the prior quarter.
+• Long-Term Debt Repayments for Q1 2026 was $65.0 million at Flowers Foods, down from $69.3 million in the prior quarter.

-- In the past five years, Long-Term Debt Repayments ranged from a high of $316.9 million in Q2 2023 to a low of -$249.4 million in Q4 2022.
+• The five-year high for Long-Term Debt Repayments was $316.9 million in Q2 2023, with the low at -$249.4 million in Q4 2022.

-- Peak YoY movement for Long-Term Debt Repayments: skyrocketed 133.76% in 2023, then crashed 67.64% in 2024.
+• The sharpest move saw Long-Term Debt Repayments surged 133.76% in 2023, then plummeted 67.64% in 2024.

-- Flowers Foods' Long-Term Debt Repayments stood at -$249.4 million in 2022, then soared by 133.24% to $82.9 million in 2023, then dropped by 13.39% to $71.8 million in 2024, then fell by 3.48% to $69.3 million in 2025, then fell by 6.2% to $65.0 million in 2026.
+• Over 5 years, Long-Term Debt Repayments stood at -$249.4 million in 2022, then skyrocketed by 133.24% to $82.9 million in 2023, then decreased by 13.39% to $71.8 million in 2024, then dropped by 3.48% to $69.3 million in 2025, then dropped by 6.2% to $65.0 million in 2026.